Driving tips for teenagers and new drivers

 These classes not only remind drivers about safety techniques but can also take you through scenarios you may encounter when driving and show you how to avoid accidents.
 You will get a more in-depth look at vehicle safety than in your typical driver’s ed course (although those classes are also helpful).
 Defensive driving courses are effective enough at helping people avoid accidents that some insurance companies will give you a discount for proof you’ve completed a safety course.
 Check with your local DMV or your school about classes in your area.
 To find out if you’re eligible for a discount, ask your insurance agent.
 Even if your insurance carrier doesn’t offer a discount for completing the class, avoiding car crashes and traffic tickets can prevent your premiums from going up.

-Auger & Auger has been helping car accident victims throughout the Carolinas receive the compensation they deserve for over 26 years.
+Auger & Auger Accident and Injury Lawyers has been helping car accident victims throughout the Carolinas receive the compensation they deserve for over 26 years.
 We know what it takes to fight the insurance companies both in and out of court, and we’ll use all of our resources to represent you effectively.